cubernetes/ft-transcendence/vault/README.md

 ## I need the secret for a particular service, how do I get it?

-If `SAVE_ROOT_TOKEN` was `1` and the vault is unsealed and running, you can retrieve all secrets for a given `$SERIVCE` using the following command from the docker host:
+If `SAVE_ROOT_TOKEN` was `1` and the vault is unsealed and running, you can retrieve all secrets for a given `$SERVICE` using the following command from the docker host:

 ```sh
 docker exec vault sh -c '